Police oversight commission provides a voice for the community

 In the months and years following Rosser’s death, Ann Arborites pushed for the creation of an oversight commission staffed by members of the community.

-One community member named Dwight Wilson, who serves as chair of the Human Rights Commission Subcommittee on Police Oversight, volunteered more than 2,000 hours studying police oversight boards.
+One community member named Dwight Wilson, who formerly served as chair of the Human Rights Commission Subcommittee on Police Oversight, volunteered more than 2,000 hours studying police oversight boards.
 He used his own funds to travel to California, New York and Washington, D.C. to speak with local officials and oversight commissioners in other cities.
 Later, Wilson served on the task force formed by the city to evaluate the possibility of forming a police oversight commission for Ann Arbor.

 In a speech to City Council in October 2018, Wilson was vocal about the need to move forward with an oversight commission, posing it as “the last shot we’re going to get for the next 20 or 30 years to do things right.”